antnsn/simpleGithubSync/README.md

 ### Environment Variables

-- `SSH_KEY`: The private SSH key for accessing your Git repository.
-This key should be provided as a single string.
+This setup does not require environment variables for the SSH key because the key is mounted directly as a volume.

 ### How It Works